Kvaløya, Finnmark

 The island is connected to the mainland via Norwegian National Road 94 which crosses the Kvalsund Bridge in the southern part of the island.
-Most of the settlements on the island are on the western shore along the highway 94.
+Most of the settlements on the island are on the western shore along National Road 94.
 There is a ferry connection between Kvaløya and the island of Seiland to the southwest.
 The highest point on the mountainous island is the 629 m tall mountain Svartfjellet.